Henley (constituency)

-Henley was a constituency in Oxfordshire represented in the House of Commons of the UK Parliament from the 2008 to 2024 by John Howell, a Member of Parliament from the Conservative Party.
+Henley was a constituency in Oxfordshire represented in the House of Commons of the UK Parliament from 2008 to 2024 by John Howell, a Member of Parliament from the Conservative Party.

 Under the 2023 review of Westminster constituencies, the constituency was subject to minor boundary changes.
 It was renamed Henley and Thame, and was first contested at the 2024 general election.

 Constituency profile

 The seat has throughout its history consisted of the town of Henley, a part of the Chiltern Hills AONB interspersed by the larger settlements of Thame and Chinnor, and a narrow, more developed area adjoining the Thames on one bank.
 The local economy, interconnected with London, Oxford and in the far south Reading, ensures a high rate of employment and its natural environment attracts retirees and high income owners.
 The seat has good rail connections to Central London.
 As of 2021, the largest town in the constituency is Thame.